oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 			* `stream_name` - The name of a stream of the specified module.
 	* `operation_type` - The type of operation this scheduled job performs.
 	* `package_names` - The names of the target packages.
 This parameter only applies when the scheduled job is for installing, updating, or removing packages.
+	* `reboot_timeout_in_mins` - The number of minutes the service waits for the reboot to complete.
+If the instance doesn't reboot within the  timeout, the service marks the reboot job as failed.
 	* `software_source_ids` - The software source [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 This parameter only applies when the scheduled job is for attaching or detaching software sources.
 	* `switch_module_streams_details` - Provides the information used to update a module stream.
 		* `module_name` - The name of a module.